17hoehbr/apple-music-electron/README.md

 **Debian / Ubuntu:**

-  * Use the Generic Linux instructions instead if you want automatic updates
+  * Use the Generic Linux instructions instead if you want automatic updates.
+Will get around to making a PPA eventually.

   * Download latest deb [release](https://github.com/17hoehbr/apple-music-electron/releases)